 Tips and Tricks for Getting the Absolute BEST Out Of Your Lash Glue!

-Eyelash extensions glue is fundamental to how well your lash sets go - the right glue can see your clients coming back to you for their fill appointment with just a few grown out lashes needing to be replaced, while the wrong glue will have your inbox full of upset clients with no lashes left after just a few days.
+Eyelash extensions glue is fundamental to how well your lash sets turn out - the right glue can see your clients coming back to you for their fill appointment with just a few grown out lashes needing to be replaced, while the wrong glue will have your inbox full of upset clients with no lashes left after just a few days.
 Finding the right glue for you is only part of the battle - how you treat your glue in the salon can see any good glue go bad!
 Here are our top tips for making sure your glue can always be the best version of itself, so that your lash sets can truly be the best in the biz!

 Store it Properly